© 2024 Ideastream Public Media

 The Rock and Roll Hall of Fame held a community event over the weekend to crowd-source rare film and video of popular music in Northeast Ohio -- and they're still looking for more.

-Archives Director Andy Leach says -- along with big-name acts -- they're also looking for Northeast Ohio bands who may never have played more than a few shows for a few people.
+Archives Director Andy Leach said -- along with big-name acts -- they're also looking for Northeast Ohio bands who may never have played more than a few shows for a few people.

-“And maybe that’s why it’s important: it’s to document parts of the scene that no one had ever heard that will be part of the historical record for the future because we were collecting it today.”
+“Maybe that’s why it’s important: It’s to document parts of the scene that no one had ever heard that will be part of the historical record for the future because we were collecting it today," he said.

 Chris Rutzen of Kent brought in rare cassette tapes of influential shows by Iggy Pop and the Ramones.
-And he also brought a videotape from the mid-90s of Velocipede, a band he went to high school with.
+He also brought a videotape from the mid-'90s of Velocipede, a band he went to high school with.

 The archives can be contacted here.